Thermal Power Plant (with and without CCS)

 - Ramping limits constraint (applied to the electricity edge)

-Unit commitment constraints (when uc
+Unit commitment constraints (when uc is set to true):

 - Minimum up and down time constraint (applied to the electricity edge)